-Each year, the network will release 25% of the remaining supply, at most; the release schedule can be seen in the table below.
+Each year, the network will release up to 25% of the remaining supply.

-The released tokens are equally distributed across epochs, each of which lasts 10 days.
+The released tokens are distributed across eras, each of which lasts 12 hours.

-For each epoch, the emission rewards and the transaction fees are first credited to the Treasury which keeps 60% with the remaining 40% available for validators.
+For each era, the emission rewards and the transaction fees are first distributed: 60% to the Treasury and 40% to the validators.

 Dock uses Nominated Proof of Stake (NPoS) developed by the Web3 Foundation.